 If you lived in the place or you visit for vacation every now and then, you will have your personal things sitting there.
 It’s time to get rid of that stuff as you want your guests to feel that it is their home away from home.
 It will be difficult for them to think of that when they see your personal items in every corner of the place.

 Do a general cleaning and also ensure that any damage is fixed.
-Leave the essentials that guests will need for a comfortable stay like pillows, blankets, kitchen appliances, cooking and eating utensils, etc. After cleaning, if there are things that you need to dispose of, including old appliances and furniture, you could get the help of a junk removal Phoenix company to deal with their disposal.
+Leave the essentials that guests will need for a comfortable stay like pillows, blankets, kitchen appliances, cooking and eating utensils, etc. After cleaning, if there are things that you need to dispose of, including old appliances and furniture, you could get the help of experts offering junk removal services to deal with their disposal.

 Invest in a combination lock